asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Laurent and Hugo ended the day by explaining how to use Microcks to provide a solution for mocking and contract-testing your async APIs without extensive coding and empowering you to build extensive and reliable integration tests.
+[Laurent Broudoux](https://www.linkedin.com/in/laurentbroudoux/) and [Hugo Guerrero](https://www.linkedin.com/in/hugoguerrero/) ended the day by explaining how to use Microcks to provide a solution for mocking and contract-testing your async APIs without extensive coding and empowering you to build extensive and reliable integration tests.

 <Figure
   src="/img/posts/paris-conf-2024/laurent-and-hugo.webp"